-Lauren Frecker is the Associate Director and Volunteer Coordinator of Caregiver Companion.
+Lauren Frecker is the Associate Director of Caregiver Companion.
 She graduated from Purdue University in 2015 with a Bachelor of Arts degree in English.
-Before coming to Caregiver Companion, she held both staff and volunteer positions within Catholic ministries and customer service.
-Her past experiences of working in a ministerial setting and working with people of all backgrounds has given Lauren the ability to connect well with volunteers, families, and spread the word about this caring agency.
+Before coming to Caregiver Companion, she held both staff and volunteer positions within Christian ministries and customer service.
+Her past experiences of working in a ministerial setting and working with people of various backgrounds has given Lauren the ability to connect well with volunteers, families, and spread the word about this caring agency.
 As a pastor’s child, Lauren often visited nursing homes with her Father and observed and listened to the struggles of being an elderly individual in society.
-Lauren is humbled that she is able to ease the burden of caregivers and provide comfort to the lonely and frail in the community by matching families with caring volunteers.
+Lauren is humbled to be part of the mission to ease the burden of caregivers and provide comfort to the lonely and frail in the community.
 Lauren says, “Seeing the joy that a volunteer can bring to a person in need is a miracle that I’m able to witness every day.
 I’m so blessed that God is using me to help carry out this much needed ministry in our community.”

-Lauren lives in Lafayette with her husband Kevin and is an active member of St. Boniface and St. Lawrence Church.
+Lauren lives in Lafayette with her husband Kevin and is an active member of St. Boniface Catholic Church.
 She loves singing at church, reading a good book, and spending time with her husband who also volunteers at Caregiver Companion.

-Ramona was a community volunteer for many years before coming to Caregiver Companion as the Transportation Coordinator.
+Ramona was a community volunteer for many years before coming to Caregiver Companion.
 She still enjoys volunteering for us when she gets the opportunity!
 Ramona lives in West Lafayette and is married to Kevin Kuhns and is the mother of 4 adult children.